ImmutableVariable/learnityourself/docs/python/03-functions-modules/02-scopes-lifetimes.md

 ```
 <codapi-snippet sandbox="python" editor="basic" init-delay="500" > </codapi-snippet>

-We CAN access x from within the function's block (scope).
+We can access x from within the function's block (scope).
 This is because x is a global variable, which means it is defined outside of any function and can be accessed from anywhere in the code.

-#### Global Statement
+#### Global Keyword

 You can also declare a global variable inside a function using the `global` statement.
-This allows you to modify the global variable from within the function.
+The primary use of the `global` keyword is to modify a global variable inside a function.
+In order to do so, you must declare the variable as global inside the function.
 For example:

 ```python
 x = 10  # Global variable
 def my_function():